 - U.S. citizen or permanent resident (green card holder)

 The 2021-2022 Doctoral Fellowship on-line application will be available on ThisWayToCPA.com on March 2nd, 2021.

 What materials are required to apply for this program?

 - An official academic transcript from each institution from which you have received a degree

 - Confidential references from two individuals

 When is the application deadline for the 2020-21 program?

-The application period will open on March 2nd, 2020 and close on May 30, 2020.
-Applicants that have applied for the program will be notified of the selection committee's determination by June 19, 2020.
+The application period will open on March 2nd, 2021 and close on May 30, 2021.
+Applicants that have applied for the program will be notified of the selection committee's determination in July 2021.

 Am I eligible for the AICPA Minority Doctoral Fellowship if I am receiving additional funding for my studies?

 Depending on the type of additional program funding you are receiving, you may or may not be eligible.
 If you are receiving a stipend from the university you are enrolled in, you are eligible for the AICPA Minority Doctoral Fellowship.
 If you have received a stipend from the Accounting Doctoral Scholarship (ADS) Program, you may not be eligible for the AICPA Minority Doctoral Fellowship award.